 - The knowledge that you are being cared for by some of the very best medical doctors and clinicians in the field of pancreatic medicine and research in the country

-You have access to a number of services and medical staff at the Pancreas Tumor Center:
+You have access to these medical staff at the Pancreas Tumor Center

 - Gastrointestinal medical oncologist